 What is data quality?

 Data quality measures how well data serves its intended purpose as well as its accuracy and relevancy.
-When it comes to high-quality data, we're referring to data that results in empowered, informed, and data-driven decisions.
+The goal of having high-quality data is to make empowered, informed, and data-driven decisions to improve your business.

 How does quality data empower good business decisions?

 Let's take a step back and review an example of how quality data can empower the best business decisions.
 Data Centric Inc. covers data quality in a short video, and we've included some of of our own tips below.